STT-GS: Sample-Then-Transmit Edge Gaussian Splatting with Joint Client Selection and Power Control: Edge Gaussian Splatting

 where $h_0 = -30 \, \text{dB}$ is the path loss at $1 \, \text{m}$, $\omega_k$ is the shadow fading of client $k$, $d_k$ is the distance between client $k$ and the server, $\alpha$ is the path loss exponent, and $K_{\text{Ric}}$ is the Rician K-factor.
 Note that $\{d_k\}$ depends on clients' locations, and varies for different clients.

 The LoS component $\mathbf{h}_{k}^{\mathrm{LOS}}$ is

 where $\theta_k\in\mathcal{U}(-\pi,+\pi)$.
 The non-LoS component $\mathbf{h}_{k}^{\mathrm{NLOS}}\sim\mathcal{CN}(\mathbf{0},\mathbf{I}_N)$.

 To separate the useful components $\mathbf{z} = [z_1,...,z_k]$ from the received signal $\mathbf{r}$, it is necessary to mitigate the interference and noise.
 An ideal approach is to apply a minimum mean square error (MMSE) combing vector to process the signal $\mathbf{r}$ \cite{lu2014overview}.
 However, MMSE involves calculating the matrix inverse, which is a computationally intensive operation especially for EGS with a large number of antennas.
 Therefore, we choose the celebrated maximum ratio combining (MRC) as in \cite{song2025distributed,wang2020learning} with $\mathbf{w}_k= \left\Vert\mathbf{h}_{k}\right\Vert_2^{-1} \mathbf{h}_{k}$ due to its high computational efficiency.
-It has been proved in \cite{song2025distributed} that MRC achieves an asymptotically equivalent performance compared to MMSE (i.e., the benefit brought by MMSE over MRC vanishes as $N$ increases), especially in co-located systems considered in this paper.
+It has been proved in \cite{song2025distributed} that MRC achieves an asymptotically equivalent performance compared to MMSE (i.e., the benefit brought by MMSE over MRC vanishes as $N$ increases).